- Future Students

 Research as an undergraduate

 If research interests you, get to know the many research opportunities inside and outside of class.
-Get paid and do research as a Research Assistant with instructors funded by the University’s Research Grant Fund.
+Get paid and conduct research as a Research Assistant with instructors funded by the University’s Research Grant Fund.

 - Apply classroom knowledge